jorgeants/GithubViewer/README.md

 #### iOS

-With Xcode installed, configured and fulfilling the above prerequisites.
-Execute:
+With Xcode installed, configured and fulfilling the above prerequisites, execute:
 ```
 npx react-native run-ios
 ```